volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 As you might notice, SonarQube has more rules than PMD, although most of them overlap with PMD.
 Also, SonarQube, to best my knowledge, doesn't check Hamcrest assertions at all and doesn't keep the layout of tests.

+### Introduction to jtcop

+So we decided to create a tool that will help us to keep our tests more or less consistent, easy to read and orginized by similar principles.
+We even created a tool which help us to keep our tests according with the rules which we think are important for Java projects.
+I believe that the similar tool might be created for other languages you like.

+In this article I will try to explain how it fits into the landscape of static analysis tools and how it can help you in our every-day-programming.

+Of course, we aren't trying to say that our rules are the best and the only way to organize tests, but we think that they are good enough to be used across many projects and teams.
+And we hope that you will find them useful too.

+* Clarity: Discuss the importance of immediately understanding what a test does and why.
+* Maintainability: Describe the challenges of maintaining poorly organized or ambiguously named tests.

 ## Introducing jtcop